AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 Click on the `Delegation` tab on the sidebar to access the vote delegation page.
 This is an overview of _delegation_ related actions and statistics.

-Clicking on the `+ Delegate` button will allow the delegation of votes to another account.
+Clicking on the `+ Delegate` button allows you to delegate votes to another account

 <Figure caption="Vote Delegation - 1" src={require('/docs/use/img/20_Subsquare_Delegation/delegation_1.png').default } width="100%" />